gvenzl/oci-oracle-free/README.md

 * [Micronaut](https://micronaut-projects.github.io/micronaut-test-resources/latest/guide/) [[`37882de`](https://github.com/micronaut-projects/micronaut-test-resources/commit/37882dec85657df1a3661f7eea1a8bc0dce124ff)]
 * [utPLSQL](http://utplsql.org/) [[`0497dcf`](https://github.com/utPLSQL/utPLSQL/commit/0497dcfadcac637d186fdbc0aa36338d178f597d)]

-If you are using these images and would like to be listed as well, please open an [issue on GitHub](https://github.com/gvenzl/oci-oracle-free/issues) or reach out on [Twitter](https://twitter.com/geraldvenzl).
+If you are using these images and would like to be listed as well, please open an [issue on GitHub](https://github.com/gvenzl/oci-oracle-free/issues).

 # How to use these images